rcjsuen/dockerfile-ast/README.md

 If you are planning to change the code, use `npm run watch` to get the TypeScript files transpiled on-the-fly as they are modified.

-Once the code has finished compiling, you can connect a language server client to the server via Node IPC, stdio, or sockets.

 ## Installation Instructions